bskinn/h5cube-spec/doc/source/cubeformat.rst

 The CUBE file format is delineated on the Gaussian webpage as part of the description of the ``cubegen`` utility [Gau14]_.
-As noted there, **all data** in CUBE files is to be stored in atomic units (electrons and Bohrs, and units derived from these).
+As noted there, **all data** in CUBE files MUST be stored in atomic units (electrons and Bohrs, and units derived from these).

 The format specification on the webpage of the VMD visualization program [UIUC16]_ provides a cleaner layout of one possible arrangement of the needed contents.
-In particular, the Gaussian specification is ambiguous about whitespace requirements, so parsing of CUBE files has to accommodate the possibility of variability in the exact format of any given CUBE file, including (i) variable amounts/types of whitespace between the values on a given line, and (ii) the presence of leading and/or trailing whitespace on a given line.
+In particular, the Gaussian specification is ambiguous about whitespace requirements, so parsing of CUBE files SHOULD accommodate the possibility of variability in the exact format of any given CUBE file, including (i) variable amounts/types of whitespace between the values on a given line, and (ii) the presence of leading and/or trailing whitespace on a given line.